fabiobiondi/talk-angular-rxjs-real-usecases/README.md

 This repository contains the source code of my live coding session "RxJS: real world scenarios".

-#### GOAL
+#### MY GOAL

-create examples in which I use an idiomatic approach in RxJS for managing common scenarios.
+Create some real-world examples in which I use an idiomatic approach in RxJS for managing common scenarios in Angular applications.

-> The application is not organized in `ngModule`s in order to keep it as simple as possibile and to focus on RxJS
+> This Angular project is not organized in `ngModule`s in order to keep it as simple as possibile and to focus on RxJS

-#### EXAMPLES
+# EXAMPLES

 Following a list of examples you can find in the repository:

-### AUTHENTICATION EXAMPLE
+#### AUTHENTICATION EXAMPLE

 | File      | Goal  | RxJS topic
 | ----------- | ----------- | ----------- |